lstebner/qmk_firmware/keyboards/1upkeyboards/1up60hse/keymaps/ahhsumx/readme.md

 3. LAYER MACRO

 This last layer is meant to make life easier.
 Some things get a little bit too repetitive, and it's nice to simplify them.
 This layer is used as a "one shot layer".
-This means it is activated by a key, and then once any key on this layer is pressed, the action executes and you return the layer you came from.
-You must press the one shot key again to perform any subsequent macros from this layer.
+This means it is activated by a key, and then once any key on this layer is pressed, the action executes and you return to the layer you came from.
+Meaning, you must press the one shot key again to perform any subsequent macros from this layer.
 To exit without performing any macros, you can use `ESCAPE`.

 - all vim commands execute immediately (aka they tap `ENTER`)
 - `:q`: vim quit